github/codeql/docs/language/learn-ql/beginner/cross-the-river.rst

 Cross the river
 ===============

-You can use common QL features to write a query that finds a solution to the "River crossing" logic puzzle.
+Use common QL features to write a query that finds a solution to the "River crossing" logic puzzle.

 Introduction
 ------------